FWen/OUTLR/README.md

 This code is a demo of the algorithms in
-"Wen, Zou, Ying, Liu, Efficient Global Outlier Removal for Large Scale Multiview Reconstruction, 2018"
+"Wen, Zou, Ying, Liu, Efficient Outlier Removal for Large Scale Global Structure-from-Motion, 2018"

 This code is modified from that of Carl Olsson at http://www.maths.lth.se/matematiklth/personal/calle/, "Olsson, Eriksson, Hartley, Outlier Removal using Duality, CVPR2010".